CamdenClark/carrier.nvim/README.md

 ## Usage

-`:CarrierOpen` functions open a new chat window.
+`:CarrierOpen` functions opens the carrier chat log.
 Split opens in a horizontal split, while VSplit opens in a vertical split.
-They optionally take a template.

 ```vim
 :CarrierOpen